For more before-and-after photos of the construction from various angles, see the

 November 1, 2007 - The eastern face of the building, on Seventh Street between L and M.

-- The same location, demolished.
+- The same location, now with the Lofts construction well underway.

 November 15, 2007 - Two views of the mid-November demolition work that tore the old building in two.
 First as seen from L Street....